 In short, stalk them.
 Most photographers will have links to their social media pages, open all of them up in new tabs.
 Look at their facebook, do you like how they talk about and to their clients?
 If they have a google plus page, read the reviews and see how they respond to them.
 Do they put sneak peeks up on instagram and how shortly after the wedding?
 Normally a photographer's social media accounts is a good indication of their enthusiasm.
 Enthusiasm is a key factor.
-You want someone who is going to put their heart and mind into getting you the pictures you deserve.
+You want someone who is going to put their heart and soul into getting you the pictures you deserve.

-Think before hand about what you really want and make a list.
+Think beforehand about what you really want and make a list.
 Photographer's present their prices differently, so it can be very confusing and difficult to compare.
-Right down how much coverage you want; are you dead set on having photos of both of you getting ready, neither or just the one of you?
+Write down how much coverage you want; are you dead set on having photos of both of you getting ready, neither, or just the one of you?
 Do you desperately want that picture of your Dad going crazy on the dance floor, or are you doing a lantern release late into the night that you want photographing?
 Are black and whites a definite must?
 Can you buy albums after the wedding (when you decide that yes, actually you MUST have an album as you're so pleased with the pictures), or are you financially penalised for doing so?
 How many photos are included, do they charge per extra image?
 Write down prices for each photographer that you like and go from there.
 Ideally the prices will be obvious, and the services clearly described.
 Being told you have to ask for further details can slow down your decision making process and it often feels awkward having to get involved in a chat with someone before you're even certain you might buy their services.

 Arrange a consultation.